openl2m/openl2m/docs/using/basic_view.rst

 -------------

 If permissions allow, users will see the Bulk Edit tab.
 This shows the Bulk Edit form.
-This form allows you to apply or schedule a variety of changes at once to a number of switch interfaces.
+This form allows you to apply or schedule (if permitted) a variety of changes at once to a number of switch interfaces.

-This form has two submit buttons, one to submit the changes now, and another to schedule as a task at a later time (if enabled by your administrator).
+This form has two submit buttons, one to apply the changes now, and if enabled and permitted by your administrator, another to schedule the changes as a task at a later time.
-**Note:** if all the back-end processes for task scheduling are not running, this option will not show!
+**Note:** this option will only show if all the back-end processes for task scheduling are running.

 .. image:: ../_static/bulkedit-form.png